iamvarshitha/iamvarshitha/README.md

 🎓 About Me

-I am Maradihalli Krishna Varshitha, a driven Bioinformatics student with a minor specialization in Cyber Security and IoT.
+I am Maradihalli Krishna Varshitha, a Bioinformatics student with a minor specialization in Cyber Security and IoT.
 I am currently pursuing my B.Tech at SASTRA Deemed University.
 My passion lies in tackling challenges beyond my comfort zone and integrating computational tools to advance bioinformatics and antiviral research.

 👨‍🔬 Research and Technical Expertise